Cyber Risk Insurance Guide

 Who Needs Cyber Liability Insurance?

-- Public companies of all sizes and professionals that work with public companies, including consultants, accountants and lawyers
+- Professional firms of all sizes - particularly professionals that work with public companies, including consultants, accountants and lawyers

-- Companies particularly subject to regulatory oversight such as financial institutions and government contractors
+- Companies subject to regulatory oversight such as financial institutions and government contractors

 - Smaller & mid-sized businesses.
 It is estimated that 60-80% of breaches affected smaller the SME sector.
 In 2015 alone there were 781 breaches as reported by ITRC.